33rd European Film Awards: European Discovery - Prix FIPRESCI

 The nominees were announced on 8 October 2020.
-The nominations were determined by a committee composed of EFA Board Members Valérie Delpierre (Spain) and Anita Juka (Croatia), curator Giona A. Nazzaro (Italy) as well as film critics Marta Balaga (Finland/Poland), Andrei Plakhov (Russia) and Frédéric Ponsard (France), all three as representatives of FIPRESCI, the International Federation of Film Critics.
+The nominations were determined by a committee composed of EFA Board Members Valérie Delpierre (Spain) and Anita Juka (Croatia), curator Giona A. Nazzaro (Italy) as well as film critics Marta Bałaga (Finland/Poland), Andrei Plakhov (Russia) and Frédéric Ponsard (France), all three as representatives of FIPRESCI, the International Federation of Film Critics.

 Audience awards

+Lux European Audience Film Award

+The three nominated films are viewed by audiences in cinemas (online if the situation requires it) across Europe, via the LUX Film Days (February – May) and the LUX Audience Week (March or May depending on the ceremony date).
+Voting opens for the public from day 1 after the EFA Ceremony until two weeks before the LUX Ceremony.
+Members of the European Parliament vote from the beginning of March until the day before the Awards Ceremony (exact timeline TBD/TBC).
+The final ranking will be determined by combining the public vote ratings and the vote ratings by the Members of the European Parliament, with each group weighing 50 per cent.
+The film with the highest average rating will become the winner.

 University Award

 The European Film Academy and Filmfest Hamburg have announced five following movies as a European University Film Award (EUFA) nominee.

 Technical awards

 The winners for the Excellence Awards were presented on 9 December 2020.